 - oral examination - focus group.
 Students prepare and carry out a collaborative focus group in the target language on a given topic, allowing students to improve oral language and presentation ability and develop research skills.

 - research essay (1500 words).
-Takes the form of a literature review and an analytical essay enabling students to develop subject specific knowledge, improve their written Spanish, and develop research skills.
+Takes the form of a literature review and an analytical essay enabling students to develop subject specific knowledge, improve their written French, and develop research skills.

 - Students will be provided with detailed written feedback following coursework assignments.

 - Verbal feedback will also occur in class and individual appointments are available if required.

 - This module aims to further develop the linguistic skills acquired in Language I and II to enable students to communicate effectively and accurately in the target language in specific academic and work related contexts and to produce complex, sophisticated and accurate written and spoken texts.

 |002||Express and discuss opinions with a high degree of fluency and appropriateness in French||CKPT|

 |003||Understand and use advanced grammatical / syntactical structures in French||CPT|

 |004||Interact confidently and with a good degree of fluency and appropriateness in a range of academic and professional contexts||CPT|